Gympie suburb profile

 Gympie rental market trends

-The rental market in Gympie has experienced notable growth, with house rents increasing by 6.6% over the past year to $533 per week, while unit rents have surged 16.2% to $430 per week.
-This trend reflects strong demand and investment potential, making Gympie an attractive option for both renters and investors seeking value in a regional setting.
+The rental market in Gympie has experienced growth, with house rents increasing 10% over the past year to $550 per week, while unit rents have risen 6.1% to $350 per week.
+With its appealing lifestyle and affordability, Gympie continues to attract renters and investors seeking value and potential in a regional setting.

 Suburbs near Gympie